-The Annexure referred to in our Independent Auditors' Report to the members of the Company on the standalone financial statements for the year ended 31 March 2023.
-To the best of our information and according to the explanations provided to us by the Company and the books of account and records examined by us in the normal course of audit, we state that:
+The Annexure referred to in our Independent Auditors' Report to the members of the Company on the standalone financial statements for the year ended 31 March 2024.
+To the best of our information and according to the explanations provided to us by the Company and the books of account and recordsexamined by us in the normal course of audit, we state that:

-- I) In respect of the Company's Property, Plant and Equipment and Intangible Assets. - a) (A) The Company has maintained proper records showing full particulars, including quantitative details and situation of Property, Plant and Equipment and relevant details of right-of-use assets. - (B) The Company has maintained proper records showing full particulars of intangible assets. - b) According to the information and explanations given to us and on the basis of our examination of the records of the Company, the Company has a regular programmed of physical verification of its property, plant and equipment by which all Property, plant and equipment are verified in a phased manner over a period of three years.
+- I) In respect of the Company's Property, Plant and Equipment and Intangible Assets. - (A) The Company has maintained proper records showing full particulars, including quantitative details and situation of Property, Plant and Equipment and relevant details of right-of-use assets.
+(B) The Company has maintained proper records showing full particulars of intangible assets. - b) According to the information and explanations given to us and on the basis of our examination of the records of the Company, the Company has a regular programmed of physical verification of its property, plant and equipment by which all Property, plant and equipment are verified in a phased manner over a period of three years.
 In accordance with this programmed, certain Property, plant and equipment were verified during the year.
 In our opinion, this periodicity of physical verification is reasonable having regard to the size of the Company and the nature of its assets.
-No material discrepancies were noticed on such verification. - c) According to the information and explanations given to us and on the basis of our examination of the records of the company, the title deeds of immovable properties (other than properties where the company is the lessee, and the lease agreements are duly executed in favor of the lessee)disclosed in the standalone financial statements are held in the name of the Company. - d) The Company has not revalued any of its Property, Plant and Equipment (including right-of-use assets) and intangible. - e) No proceedings have been initiated during the year or are pending against the Company as at March 31, 2023 forholding any benami property under the Benami Transactions (Prohibition) Act, 1988 (as amended in 2016) and rules made thereunder.

-- II) (A) The Company does not have any inventory and hence reporting under clause 3(ii)(a) of the Order is not applicable. - (B) The Company has not been sanctioned working capital limits in excess of Rs.5 crore, in, aggregate, at any points of time during the year, from banks or financial institutions on the basis of security of current assets and hence reporting under clause 3(ii)(b) of the Order is not applicable. - III) The Company has made investments in, companies, firms, Limited Liability Partnerships, and granted unsecured loans to other parties, during the year, in respect of which: - a) The Company has not granted any loans, secured or unsecured, to firms, limited liability partnerships or any other parties during the year.
-Hence, reporting under clause 3(iii)(a) of the Order is not applicable. - (A) Based on the audit procedures carried out by us and as per the information and explanations given to us, the Company has not granted any loans or advances and guarantees or security to subsidiaries, joint ventures, and associates. - Therefore, reporting under clause 3(iii)(a)(A) of the order is not applicable. - (B) Based on the audit procedures carried out by us and as per the information and explanations given to us, the Company has not granted any loans or advances and guarantees or security to other than subsidiaries, joint ventures, and associates.
-Details given below: - b) In our opinion, the investments made, guarantees provided, security given and the terms and conditions of the grant of all loans and advances in the nature of loans and guarantees provided are not prejudicial to the company's interest. - c) In respect of loans granted by the Company, the schedule of repayment of principal and payment of interest has been stipulated and the repayments of principal amounts and receipts of interest have generally been regular as per stipulation. - d) In respect of loans granted by the Company, there is no overdue amount for more than 90 days remaining outstanding as at the balance sheet date.
+No material discrepancies were noticed on such verification. - c) According to the information and explanations given to us and on the basis of our examination of the records of the company, the title deeds of immovable properties(other than properties where the company is the lessee, and the lease agreements are duly executed in favor of the lessee)disclosed in the standalone financial statements are held in the name of the Company. - d) The Company has not revalued any of its Property, Plant and Equipment (including right-of-use assets) and intangible. - e) No proceedings have been initiated during the year or are pending against the Company as at March 31, 2024 forholding any benami property under the Benami Transactions (Prohibition) Act, 1988 (as amended in 2016) and rules made thereunder. - II) (A) The Company does not have any inventory and hence reporting under clause 3(ii)(a) of the Order is not applicable. - (B) The Company has not been sanctioned working capital limits in excess ofRs.5 crore, in aggregate, at any points of time during the year, from banks or financial institutions on the basis of security of current assets and hence reporting under clause 3(ii)(b) of the Order is not applicable. - III) According to the information and explanations given to us and on the basis of our examination of the records of the Company, the company has not made investments in, provided any guarantee or security or granted any loans or advances in the nature of loans, secured or unsecured, to companies, firms, Limited Liability Partnerships or any other parties.
+Hence, reporting under clause 3(iii) of the Order is not applicable. - IV) The Company has complied with the provisions of Sections 185 and 186 of the Companies Act, 2013 in respect of loans granted, investments made and guarantees and securities provided, as applicable. - V) The Company has not accepted any deposit or amounts which are deemed to be deposits.
+Hence, reporting under clause 3(v) of the Order is not applicable. - VI) The maintenance of cost records has not been specified by the Central Government under sub-section (1) of section 148 of the Companies Act, 2013 for the business activities carried out by the Company.
+Hence, reporting under clause 3(vi) of the Order is not applicable to the Company.